 Tammy C. Davies is of counsel in the Alternative Lender and Private Credit practice, focused on the global alternative lender platform.
 She is also a member of the Paul Hastings Special Situations Group and is based in the firm’s New York office.

-Her experience extends across a variety of industries, including technology, healthcare, retail, media, gaming, pharmaceuticals, manufacturing, financial services, and food services.
+Her experience extends across a broad array of industries, including technology, healthcare, retail, media, gaming, pharmaceuticals, manufacturing, and financial services.
 She was recently recognized as one of the leading women identifying opportunity and creating value in the alternative credit market in the 2022 Leaders in Credit and Debt Finance Report published by Kayo.

 Ms. Davies received her law degree from Wake Forest University School of Law, where she was an editor for the Wake Forest Law Review.
 She received a Bachelor of Science in Economics with honors from the University of South Carolina.